How to Load Test Your VoIP SIP Server

-Load testing is a critical component of optimizing the performance of a VoIP SIP server.
-By simulating real-world traffic, it helps determine how the server handles high volumes of simultaneous calls, codec conversions, and resource-intensive features such as call recording and DTMF detection.
+Load testing helps optimize your VoIP SIP server by simulating real-world traffic.
+It reveals how the server handles high call volumes, codec changes, and features like call recording and DTMF detection.

 Use VaxVoIP load testing tools VaxVoIP Load Test SIP